AERIALCOMPUTING/aerial-computing/README.md

 AERIAL COMPUTING is a framework for structuring human thought through spatial experience.

+This definition is fixed and must not be reinterpreted or expanded within this document.

 ---

 ## Core Concept

+Core Concept describes the behavior of the framework without repeating its name.

 Human understanding and cognition change through spatial experience.